AnonymousSubmission112/DCGen/README.md

 This is the artifact for the paper "Divide-and-Conquer: Generating UI Code from Screenshots".
 This artifact supplies the DCGen toolkit and supplementary materials for the paper.
+Please try our online tool at [Online tool](http://13.229.66.240:8080/)!!!

 This repository contains: